wds4/tapestry-protocol/tips/core-protocol/conceptGraph.md

 ## Synopsis

 Knowledge will be broken down into chunks, called nodes, and organized as a graph, which is a collection of nodes connected by edges.
 Edges will represent relationships between the nodes and will be used to organize nodes into sets.
-Linguistic questions can be formulated by representing individually proposed answers as nodes and arranging them into a set.
+Linguistic questions can be formulated by representing the question using a single node connected to a set of nodes, each one of which is a possible answer to the question.

 <img src="../../images/createdAtQuestionAsGraph.png" width="50%" />

 The above figure illustrates two methods that a pseudo-arbitrary question can be represented using this TIP.
+On the left, the question (green circle) is connected directly to each propsoed answer (circles).
+On the right, each question is connected to each proposed answer by a specialized path, called a *class thread*, which will be discussed in detail in a later TIP.

 ## General Discussion